Rare Disease should not equal rare to find care. Participate in the rare diseases healthcare access study here: http://bit.ly/RDACsurvey

 If you have questions about the survey contact Council Administrator Erica Barnes at firstname.lastname@example.org

-- Amanda Hemmesch, PhD – is an Associate Professor of Psychology at St. Cloud State University.
+- Amanda Hemmesch, PhD – Associate Professor of Psychology at St. Cloud State University.
 Her primary research focus is on quality of life in chronic and rare conditions across the lifespan.

 - Kathleen Bogart, PhD – Associate Professor of Psychology at Oregon State University.
 Researcher on quality of life with rare disorders, advocate, and individual living with a rare disorder